josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Structural_Analysis/👾_Breakpoints_And_Glitches/👻_embedding_inertia_and_ghost_geometry.md

 ---

-## Why correction does not propagate cleanly
+## 🪞 Why Correction Does Not Propagate Cleanly

 Even when an error is recognised upstream: